s3ppo/aTippr/README.md

 # aTipper
 [![Build Status](https://travis-ci.org/s3ppo/aTippr.svg?branch=master)](https://travis-ci.org/s3ppo/aTippr)

-aTippr is a Tippgame based on Angular 2
+aTippr is a Tippgame based on Angular2

-You can see a running demo on https://atippr.moniholz.at.
+You can see a running demo on https://atippr.moniholz.at

 username: demo@demo.com
 password: demouser